PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   policies;
 - conditional-effect lowering decisions, outstanding symbolic frame expressions, and materialization points;
-- the information needed to compose Guppy source.
+- the information needed to emit typed PHIR and compose Guppy source.

 This resolved program is not a second public authoring IR.
 Each implementation plan describes hardware-independent realization details such as ancilla